ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ### Delegation and Impersonation {#delegation}

-When source workloads send authenticated requests to destination workloads, those destination workloads may rely on upstream dependencies to fulfill such requests.
+When source workloads send authenticated requests to destination workloads or services, those destination workloads may rely on upstream dependencies to fulfill such requests.
 Such access patterns are increasingly common in a microservices architecture.
-While X.509 certificates can be used for point-to-point authentication, such services relying on upstream microservices for answers, may use delegation and/or impersonation semantics as described in RFC 8693 OAuth 2.0 Access Token Exchange.
+While X.509 certificates can be used for point-to-point authentication, services that rely on upstream workloads for answers may use delegation and/or impersonation semantics as described in {{?OAUTH-TOKEN-XCHANGE=RFC8693}}.

 WIMSE credentials constrain the subjects and actors identified in delegation and impersonation tokens to be bound by a trust domain, and to follow their issuing authorities' trust configurations.
 Upstream workloads should consider the security context of delegation and/or impersonation tokens within and across trust domains, when arriving at authorization decisions.

 ### Asynchronous and Batch Requests

-Source workloads may send authenticated asynchronous and batch requests to destination workloads.
-A destination workload may need to fulfill such requests with requests to authorized upstream protected resources and workloads, after the source workload credentials have expired.
-Credentials identifying the original source workload as subject may need to be obtained from the credential issuing authority with appropriately-downscoped context needed access to upstream workloads.
-These credentials should identify the workload as the actor in the actor chain, but may also identify other principals that the action is taken on behalf.
-To mitigate risks associated with long-duration credentials, these credentials should be bound to the Workload Identity Credential such as a workload identity certificate or Workload Identity Token (WIT) of the acting service performing asynchronous computation on the source workload's behalf.
+Source workloads may send authenticated asynchronous and batch requests to destination workloads or services.
+A destination workload may need to fulfill such requests with requests to authorized upstream protected resources and workloads after the source workload credentials have expired.
+Credentials identifying the original source workload or service as subject may need to be obtained from the credential issuing authority with appropriately down-scoped context needed to access upstream workloads.
+These credentials should identify the workload performing the asynchronous computation as the actor in the actor chain, but may also identify other principals that the action is taken on behalf of.
+To mitigate risks associated with long-duration credentials, these credentials should be bound to the Workload Identity Credential, such as a workload identity certificate or Workload Identity Token (WIT), of the acting workload or service.

 ### Cross-boundary Workload Identity